Zain Afzal

 Zain Afzal (Urdu : زین افضل) is a Pakistani actor.
 He is mostly known for his comedy roles.
 He is best known for playing the role "Taimoor" in Sanwari.
 He also acted in the film Ready Steady No. He also known for Senti Aur Mental.
 In 2018, Zain was also invited on celebrity talkshow Mazaaq Raat.

 Early life and education

 Zain Afzal was born in Lahore.
 Zain studied his school in Lahore Grammar School based in Lahore.
-Then later on he moved to Beaconhouse National University in Lahore.
+Later on, he moved to Beaconhouse National University in Lahore.

 Career

 Afzal started his career with the award-winning film "Zinda Bhaag" in which he played a small role.
-Then in 2015 he appeared in a Pakistani horror film "Maya" which was his first big commercial project.
+In 2015, he appeared in a Pakistani horror film "Maya" which was his first big commercial project.
 He was then chosen to act in Senti Aur Mental in which he got the leading roles instead of Yasir Hussain.
 He was also chosen to act in a comedy film "Ready Steady No" which was of Hum Films.